 4. Develop innovations that are implemented in business and society

-The initiative should have potential to lead to innovations that are used in practice and contribute to sustainable production and consumption of raw materials.
+The initiative should potential lead to innovations that are used in practice and contribute to sustainable production and consumption of raw materials.
 Strong industrial interest and active participation in the collaboration are crucial to ensure that the innovations are relevant, can be implemented effectively and have an impact on both companies and society.

 Contribute to a sustainable system transformation

 Eftersom Vinnova is tasked with promoting sustainable growth and system transformation, your project should contribute to increased gender equality and contribute to the goals of Agenda 2030.
-This means that for the mining industry, issues relevant to, for example, gender equality, environmental and climate change should be integrated both in how your project group is composed and in the intended outcome of your project.
+This means that for the mining industry, issues relevant to, for example, gender equality, environmental and climate change should be integrated both in how your project group is composed and in the intended result of your project.

-Equal funding of innovations
+Equalized funding by innovations

 An innovative force in a sustainable world

-Making scientific publications and results available
+Making scientific publications and resultsavailable

 • The call for proposals is aimed at Swedish higher education institutions that intend to collaborate with higher education institutions in southern Africa in the mining and minerals area.
-To apply for funding, a concrete innovation collaboration with at least one university/ university college/research institute in southern Africa is required.
+To apply for funding a concrete innovation collaboration with at least one university/university college/research institute in southern Africa is required.
 A collaboration agreement must be signed with the African the organisation.

-• Vinnova finances the participation of Swedish higher education institutions in innovation collaboration project.
+• Vinnova finances Swedish universities' participation in project for innovation collaboration.
 The initiative covers the entire value chain – from extraction to reuse and recycling of materials and energy.
 Examples of thematic areas that can be financed are:

 • Sustainable primary and secondary production of raw materials – Innovations in exploration, mining, processing, recycling and waste management.